apache/tomee/SECURITY.md

 Report suspected vulnerabilities privately to **security@apache.org**.
 Do not file security reports as public Jira tickets or GitHub issues.

+## Triage dispositions

+Every report resolves to exactly one of four dispositions.
+A triager applies the disposition and cites the section below that licenses it.

+- **VALID** — a vulnerability in TomEE's own attack surface (see *In scope* below).
+Accepted and fixed.
+- **BY-DESIGN** — the behaviour is an intentional property of a protocol or feature, not a defect (e.g. EJBd Java-object deserialization; see *Connectors and transports*).
+- **OUT-OF-MODEL** — a real or hypothetical issue that falls outside the trust boundaries of this model.
+Cite the controlling section: a trusted actor (*Administrative users*, *Deployed applications*), the trusted-network deployment contract (*Connectors and transports*, *Embedded network services*, *Service discovery*), a flaw in a bundled library as released (*Bundled third-party libraries*), or generic resource exhaustion / DoS (*Connectors and transports*).
+- **KNOWN-NON-FINDING** — the report matches an entry in *Known non-findings*.
+Pre-adjudicated; repeated submissions are treated as spam.
+This label takes precedence: if a report matches the Known non-findings list, label it here rather than by its underlying reason.

+### In scope — what IS a TomEE vulnerability

+These are the active search targets.
+A finding in any of them is VALID:

+- **Bundled-webapp endpoints** — the TomEE web applications shipped in ASF distributions (the TomEE webapp, web console, REST admin endpoints, `webaccess`, plus/plume admin UIs), including CSRF that tricks an administrator (see *Administrative users*, *Deployed applications*).
+- **TomEE integration code** — the wiring that exposes bundled libraries through TomEE's deployment model, configuration, and defaults (see *Bundled third-party libraries*).
+- **TomEE-modified library code** — anything TomEE forks, patches, shades/relocates, or bytecode-transforms at build time, even when it sits in an upstream package namespace (see *Bundled third-party libraries*).
+- **Amplification resource exhaustion** — a single bounded, well-formed request that causes disproportionate (super-linear or unbounded) resource consumption because of a defect in TomEE-owned code, on a connector that does not require a trusted network (see *Connectors and transports*).

 ## Administrative users

 Administrative users are always considered to be trusted.
 Reports for vulnerabilities where an attacker already has access to or control over any of the following will be rejected: